• Skip to primary navigation

 Overhead view of brownies and chocolate chips.

-• Kahlúa: If you’re not familiar with Kahlúa, it’s a coffee liqueur from Mexico.
-You can usually find it in your grocery store and you may be surprised to know that there are quite a few varieties, including Mint Mocha, Blondie Roast, Chili Chocolate, and Salted Caramel.
-This recipe is made with the original Kahlúa but the other varieties may be fun to experiment with!
+• Kahlúa: You can usually find this coffee-flavored liqueur in your grocery store and you may be surprised to know that there are quite a few varieties, including Mint Mocha, Blondie Roast, Chili Chocolate, and Salted Caramel.
+This recipe is made with original Kahlúa but the other varieties may be fun to experiment with!

 • Pure Vanilla Extract, Espresso Powder, Cinnamon: These three ingredients pack a powerful punch.
 They blend together perfectly yet you’ll be able to detect each individual essence in every bite.